elgikore/gauss-seidel-method/README.md

-I made this one-off project as a calculator for my CPE2237 Numerical Methods subject.
+I made this originally one-off project as a calculator for my CPE2237 Numerical Methods subject somewhere around January 2022.
+Only recently I cleaned the code when uploading this.

 # What is the Gauss-Seidel Method
 It is a method used in solving systems of equations iteratively, rather than using the usual Gauss-Jordan elimination method.
 Since it is iterative, it is fast